ldoocy/project_template/README.md

 Much of the current model depends on the simplicity of a narrow hallway.
 Future work should investigate the degree to which our findings generalize to other environments that involve more complex geometry as well as variations in agent destinations.

 ### Conclusion
-In sum, this study serves as a starting point to inform future work using agent based modeling for building design.
-Continued research to investigate factors that improve agent based models of collective behavior not only supports agent based modeling itself, but also offers potential societal benefits when applied to real-world problems.
+In sum, this study serves as a starting point to inform future work using ABM for building design.
+Continued research to investigate factors that improve models of collective behavior not only supports ABM itself, but also offers potential societal benefits when applied to real-world problems.

 ## Author Contributions
 All authors contributed to concept formation and study design, as well as model development.